 Van Diemen's Band

-Julia Fredersdorff, Artistic Director & Baroque violin
+Julia Fredersdorff, Artistic Director, Baroque violin, piccolo violin

 Simone Slattery, Baroque violin

-Karina Schmitz, Baroque viola
+Karina Schmitz, Baroque violin & viola

-Katie Yap , Baroque viola
+Katie Yap*, Baroque viola

 Laura Vaughan, viola da gamba

-Donald Nicolson, organ & harpsichord
+Donald Nicolson, harpsichord

 Thomas Wilson, organ

-Sim Walters, dulcian
+Sim Walters*, dulcian, Baroque bassoon

 Event and ticketing details